Learning from Synthetic Animals: Approach

 \section{Approach}

-In this section, we first formulate a unified image generation procedure in Section \ref{Formulate Image Generation Procedure}, which is built on the low dimension manifold assumption.
+We first formulate a unified image generation procedure in Section \ref{Formulate Image Generation Procedure} built on the low dimension manifold assumption.
 In Section \ref{Consistency}, we define three consistencies and discuss how to take advantage of these consistencies during pseudo-label generation process.
 In Section \ref{Pseudo-Label Generation}, we propose a Pseudo-Label Generation algorithm using consistency-check.
 Then in Section \ref{Joint Training} we present our consistency-constrained semi-supervised learning algorithm and discuss the iterative training pipeline.
 Lastly, in Section \ref{Synthetic Dataset Generation}, we explain how our synthetic datasets are generated.

 We consider the problem under unsupervised domain adaptation framework with two datasets.
 We name our synthetic dataset as the source dataset ($X_s, Y_s$) and real images as the target dataset $X_t$.
 The goal is to learn a model $f$ to predict labels for the target data $X_t$.
 We simply start with learning a source model $f_s$ using paired data ($X_s, Y_s$) in a fully supervised way.
-Then we bootstrap the source model using target dataset in an iterative manner.
+Then we bootstrap the source model using target dataset with consistency-constrained semi-supervised learning.
 An overview of the pipeline is presented in Figure~\ref{fig:pipeline}.